What to ask an interior designer before hiring

 Designers could share info with you via design boards, computer imaging or plans.
 It’s important to discuss which one will work best for you and your projects.
 This way, you’ll know exactly what they have planned and what to expect in the final product.

 5. How do you charge for your services?

 Everyone is different.
 Some charge by the hour, some charge by the room.
 If they charge by the hour, it could be difficult to figure out what the total fee would be after beginning a project.
 It can add up quickly when redoing a number of rooms.
 Paying by the room is often more straightforward and you can have a good idea of what the final bill will look like.

 6. How do you make sure furniture will fit in my space?

-No matter the size of your room, your interior designer should be bringing in furniture that not only fits the size of the space, but looks good considering the amount of space they’re working with.
-Good designers prepare the floor plans in a computer-aided drafting program so that any last minute changes can easily be made, helping to make your renovations go smoothly.
+Your interior designer should be bringing in furniture that both fits the size of the space and looks good with the amount of space they’re working with.
+Good designers prepare the floor plans in a computer-aided drafting program so that any last-minute changes can easily be made.
+This will ensure your renovation plans run smoothly.

 7. How do you handle problems when they come up?

-If a designer tells you that he or she has never experienced any issues when designing a room he or she is likely very inexperienced.
+If a designer tells you that he or she has never experienced any issues when designing a room, then they’re likely inexperienced.
 Therefore, they often don’t know what to do when an issue arises.
-They should have a number of troubleshooting ideas to make sure that their clients are happy and have an enjoyable experience knowing that the design of their home is in good hands.
+To know your home is in good hands, your designer should have a number of troubleshooting ideas.